London Drum

 Stereophonic

 Where?
 Duke of York’s Theatre, 104 St. Martin’s Lane When?
-24th May to 20th September 2025 7 PM (Mon-Sat) 1 PM matinees (Thu & Sat from 14th Jun) Running time?
+24th May to 11th October 2025 7 PM (Mon-Sat) 1 PM matinees (Thu & Sat from 14th Jun) Running time?
 3 hour 10 mins, with interval Price?
 From £25 Parking: Nearby car parks Buses: 24, 29, 176 Bus fares Trains: The closest station is Leicester Square Northern Piccadilly Other nearby stations: Charing Cross, Covent Garden, Embankment and Piccadilly Circus Train fares

-Tickets from £25 Book tickets
+Special offer Tickets from £31 Book tickets

-Official tickets from London Theatre Direct 100% secure booking process Tickets are exchanged or fully refunded if the show is cancelled Full member of STAR - the Society Of Ticket Agents and Retailers
+Exclusive prices - Offer valid for all performances 6 -30 August 2025.
+Book by 30 August 2025 Official tickets from London Theatre Direct 100% secure booking process Tickets are exchanged or fully refunded if the show is cancelled Full member of STAR - the Society Of Ticket Agents and Retailers

 The most Tony-nominated play in theatre history is an intimate fly-on-the-wall look at the agony and the ecstasy of music creation.
 Set in a recording studio during the 1970s, Stereophonic eavesdrops on an up-and-coming rock band on the cusp of superstardom.